spectrocloud/librarium/docs/docs-content/clusters/edge/cluster-management/skip-draining.md

 However, the benefits of draining a node in a single-node cluster are minimal because there are no other nodes to schedule the workloads onto.
 In addition, if system-critical workloads are drained, the cluster may get stuck in an unmanageable state.
-You can configure your cluster to skip node draining to avoid such outcomes.
+From Palette 4.5.12 onwards, Palette will only drain multi-node edge clusters by default.
+You can configure draining behavior via the BYOS Edge OS layer of the cluster profile.
 These configurations will apply to both appliance mode and [agent mode](../../../deployment-modes/agent-mode/agent-mode.md) deployments.

 ## Prerequisites